Note that terms in bold type in the definitions are themselves glossary items.

 illness: A state of feeling unwell, although the term is also often used synonymously with disease.

-immunisation: Inducing immunity against infection by the use of an antigen to stimulate the body to produce its own antibodies.
+immunisation: A procedure designed to induce immunity against infection by using an antigen to stimulate the body to produce its own antibodies.
 See vaccination.

-impaired fasting glucose: Blood glucose levels of 6.1 to 6.9 mmol/L, which is above normal but less than diabetes levels.
+impaired fasting blood glucose: Blood glucose levels between 6.1 to 6.9 mmol/L, which is above normal but less than diabetes levels.

-impaired glucose tolerance: Condition in which blood glucose levels are higher than normal but less than required for a diagnosis of diabetes, and which signals an increased risk of developing type 2 diabetes.
+impaired glucose regulation: Condition in which blood glucose levels are higher than normal but less than required for a diagnosis of diabetes, but which signal an increased risk of developing type 2 diabetes.

 impairment: Any loss or abnormality of psychological, physiological or anatomical structure or function.